Hikes & Hops: 8 Great Dog-Friendly Spots in the Midwest

 5. Sturgeon Bay, Wisconsin

 In Door County, Wisconsin, the five State Parks are dog-friendly and offer plenty of open spaces for hiking, kayaking, boating, and exploring with dogs.
 Near Sturgeon Bay at the Whitefish Dunes is a wonderful dog-friendly beach for water-loving pups.
 After fun on the beach, visit Door County Brewing Co. for a good selection of microbrews on tap, great vibes, and live music in the afternoon.
+Madison is also home to the University of Wisconsin-Madison.
+Get your pup some Wisconsin mascot badger gear, then take a stroll with your pup along the Wingra Creek Bike Path nearby campus.

 6. Columbus, Ohio